lucasjohnston/pdf-search/README.md

 ## Running

-Make sure to replace your cors.sh creds in .env
+Make sure to replace your creds in .env
 No it's not secure, but it's a quick and dirty way to get around CORS issues and I've only built this for a hackathon (sorry).

 ```